-It's really important your child understands the entry requirements for courses they're interested in, so they can make fully informed choices about courses that are right for them.
+- It's really important your child understands the entry requirements for courses they're interested in, so they can make fully informed choices about courses that are right for them.

+- Pistorical entry grades data:

+You can see grade profiles

+of students previously

+accepted and offer rates for

+the course, under the entry

+requirements in the UCAS

+search tool.
+This is historical

+data so doesn't tell you what

+a university or college will

+accept this year but it's

+there to give an indication

+of the grade profiles they

+previously accepted.

 - Some uni and college entry requirements will be based on Tariff points.
-The UCAS Tariff is used by universities and colleges to make broad comparisons between gualifications used for entry to higher education.
-Tariff points are allocated to a wide range of qualifications, and can be added together (within certain rules) to give an overall Tariff score. - Go to ucas.com/tariff to find out more and to use the UCAS Tariff calculator - a handy tool to help your child find out how many Tariff points their qualifications and grades add up to.
+The UCAS Tariff is used by universities and colleges to make broad comparisons between qualifications used for entry to higher education.
+Tariff points are allocated to a wide range of qualifications, and can be added together (within certain rules) to give an overall Tariff score.

+- Go to ucas.com/tariff to find out more and to use the UCAS Tariff calculator - a handy tool to help your child find out how many Tariff points their qualifications and grades add up to.